CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/2.2.0-to-3.0.0/cloud/grafana/upgrade-promtail.md

 1. Copy the `promtail-windows-amd64.exe` file into the folder that Promtail was previously running from, e.g. `C:\Program Data\Cortex\Observability\Promtail`.
 1. In File Explorer, navigate to the extracted `Promtail.Install` folder created as part of [Make Artefacts Available][].
 1. Copy the contents of this location into the folder that Promtail was previously running from, e.g. `C:\Program Data\Cortex\Observability\Promtail`.
-1. Open the new `promtail-local-config.yaml` in a text editor:
+1. Open `promtail-local-config.yaml` in a text editor:

     * Update the *filename* property under *positions* to be the value found in the [backed up][] version.
     * Update the *url* property under *clients* to be the value found in the [backed up][] version.